alexia-nt/Numerical-Analysis-Algorithms/README.md

 # Numerical-Analysis-Algorithms
-Implementation of numerical analysis algorithms in Python
+Implementation of numerical analysis algorithms in Python.